PragTob/s9-e2/README.md

 ## What works?

 - View the graph and inspect every node
-- Rumors get seeded in the beginning, they spread throughout the game and new rumors even appear
+- Rumors get seeded in the beginning, they spread randomly throughout the game and new rumors even appear
 - You can search for new rumors at specific nodes.

 ## What needs to be done